Roznoshchik/roznoshchik/README.md

 ### Hi there I'm RR 👋

 I work in Javascript and Python.
 I use Flask/Django, or Koa / Express / NestJS on the backend.
 I work with SQL using SQLAlchemy, Sequelize, Miro-ORM, Prisma and Mongodb using Mongoose.
 On the frontend, I work with Angular, React, jQuery, Vanilla JS, and SCSS.
+I have a love/hate relationship with typescript.

 I am passionate about building things from the ground up and love constantly learning new things.
 I prefer working with mission driven organizations that are actively working to improve life for planet and people.